haniibrahim/f90getopt/README.md

     !
 Process short options one by one and long options if specified in option_s !
     ! getopt(optstr, longopt):
-    !  - optstr = character of short option character without a space !             ":" after a character says that this option requires a value !  - opts   = longopts, if specified in option_s (optional) do
+    !  - optstr  = character of short option character without a space !              ":" after a character says that this option requires a value !  - longopt = opts, if specified in option_s (optional) do
         select case(getopt("ab:h", opts))
             case(char(0))